 Camp has had a major impact on my life.
 I went to my first “away camp” at about 6 years old.
 I began my walk with Christ at a church camp in Jr. High, and met my lifelong friends at camp in high school.
 By college, I not only worked on summer staff – lifeguarding, serving meals, cleaning cabins, and every other odd job required – but also began leading music and speaking for groups of kids.
 That continued for 15 years as I completed business school and seminary, married my awesome wife, Sarah, and we started our family.
 So I didn’t have to travel 300 days a year, I also began my journey as an entrepreneur.
 I’m a lifelong musician, songwriter, and arranger/orchestrator, so I wanted to have a nice sound system when traveling to locations without one (like most of the camps I’d visited).
 Because this was expensive, I bought the equipment and rented it out when not using it.
 I also started a small recording studio and began producing projects both for others, and for myself.
 This eventually expanded into other areas such as live event production, video production, media consultation and installation and publishing of the materials we produced.
 During these years Sarah and I were also investing in real estate, buying, fixing up and renting or flipping properties.
 In 2014, after 30 years of professional involvement in camping, I was approached by Dallas Baptist University about sharing some of what I’d learned with their students.
-As a result of those initial conversations, I now direct the Camp/Sport Leadership Degree program at DBU, and love getting to not only interact with awesome students and the next generation of servant leaders, but to be a resource to camps from across the nation and even around the world.
-I’m also pursuing my Ed.D. in Leadership from the university.
-The decision I made at camp during high school, to spend my life helping people connect with God, has never changed.
-Whether it’s been through, camping, ministry or business endeavors, Sarah and I are very blessed to have been impacted by amazing leaders, mentors and friends, and are grateful for the opportunity to share those blessings with others.
+As a result of those initial conversations, I now direct the Camp/Sport Leadership Degree program and the Center for Mentoring at the university.
+I love getting to not only interact with awesome students and the next generation of servant leaders, but to be a resource to camps from across the nation and even around the world.
+Whether it’s been through music, camping, ministry or business endeavors, Sarah and I are very blessed to have been impacted by amazing leaders, mentors, and friends and are grateful for the opportunity to share those blessings with others.